Use MATLAB Engine to Execute a Function Call in Generated Code

 mxArrayfrom a function back to MATLAB.

 mxArrayto a known type at run time.
-To perform this action, assign the
+Assign the

 mxArrayto a variable whose type is already defined by a prior assignment.
-See example below.
+See the following example.

 To use an